Utility Billing Services

 Do you need more time to pay your City of Raleigh utility bill?

-As a courtesy to customers with unpaid balances, the City of Raleigh Utility Billing Division may grant up to two (2) payment plans per account per year.
+As a courtesy to customers with unpaid balances, the City of Raleigh Utility Billing Division may grant up to two (2) payment plans per account per 12-month period.
 Find out if you qualify.

 Do you have questions?